lyynxxx/stakingnode/os/README.md

 ```

-Some of the settings like read-only /boot and /usr or noexec on / can break the installation process, so these are set later, in the post-install section by the kickstart file and not as part of the base system installation.
+Some of the settings like read-only /boot and /usr or noexec on / can break the automated installation process, so these are set later, in the post-install section by the kickstart file and not as part of the base system installation.
 (Note: on SUSE I can't apply noexec on root it breaks the system!
 On RHEL/CensOS /bin and /sbin are only symlinks, binaries are under /usr/bin or /usr/sbin, but not on SUSE.)

 Later, when I need to install updates I must resolve the read-only restrictions on /boot and /usr with the following commands:
 ```